graphdeco-inria/gaussian-splatting/README.md

   Flag to load source dataset images to be displayed in the top view for each camera.
   #### --device
   Index of CUDA device to use for rasterization if multiple are available, ```0``` by default.
+  #### --no_interop
+  Disables CUDA/GL interop forcibly.
+Use on systems that may not behave according to spec (e.g., WSL2 with MESA GL 4.5 software rendering).
 </details>
 <br>